Translated by Riki Rei.

 Let’s return Japan to its authentic looks and die by its side.
 Is it really fine to hail “respect for life” while one’s spirit goes to death?
 How can one be called a military force if it has no value or belief above mere life itself?
 Right now we are going to demonstrate before your eyes the existence of a value that goes beyond “respect for life.”
 It is neither liberty nor democracy!
 It is Japan, the Japan we love as a nation of history and traditions!
 Is there not anybody who is willing to die by throwing himself at the Constitution that has deprived Japan of its spine!?

 If there is still such a man, even at this time, let’s rise up together and die together.
-We desired so strongly and intensely that you soldiers, possessing the purest soul, would revive as a real man and real samurai, and that’s why we made this move.
+We desired so strongly and intensely that you soldiers, possessing the purest soul, would revive as real men and real samurai, and that’s why we made this move.

 — November 25, the 45th Year of Shōwa.